The Best of The West: 8 Day Ireland Tour

 Connemara National Park

-Here you can admire the incredible scenery in a place where rugged mountains dominate the dramatic landscape that covers 3,000 hectares of, scenic mountains, expansive bogs, glorious grasslands, and enchanting woodlands, a place where you will have the chance to see Connemara Ponies, Red Deer, and birds including Peregrine Falcons.
+Here you can admire the incredible scenery in a place where rugged mountains dominate the dramatic landscape, covering 3,000 hectares of mountains, expansive bogs, glorious grasslands, and enchanting woodlands, and where you will have the chance to see Connemara Ponies, Red Deer, and birds, including Peregrine Falcons.

-Your first stop in the park will be the Visitor Center where guides will be on hand to provide information about the park including the wildlife within the park and walking trails you can enjoy regardless of your trekking experience.
+Your first stop, in the park, will be the Visitor Center, where guides will be on hand to provide information, including the wildlife within the park and walking trails you can enjoy, regardless of your trekking experience.

 Kylemore Abbey & Victorian Walled Garden

 Next, it’s the iconic Kylemore Abbey.
-Kylemore was built in the late 1800s by Mitchell Henry MP, a wealthy businessman, and liberal politician, who, inspired by his love for his wife Margaret, and his hopes for his beloved Ireland, created an estate boasting ‘all the innovations of the then modern age’.
-Kylemore is now owned and run by the Benedictine community of Nuns who have been in residence here since 1920.
+Kylemore was built in the late 1800s by Mitchell Henry MP, a wealthy businessman and liberal politician, inspired by his love for his wife, Margaret.
+His hopes for his beloved Ireland created an estate boasting ‘all the innovations of the then modern age.’
+Kylemore is now owned and run by the Benedictine community of Nuns, who have been in residence here since 1920.

 Day 4: Bunratty Castle, Adare & Dingle Day Tour